NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/tutorial_live-llava.md

 !!! abstract "Recommended"

-    Follow the chat-based [LLaVA](tutorial_llava.md) and [NanoVLM](tutorial_nano-vlm.md) tutorials to familiarize yourself with vision/language models and test the models first.
+    Follow the [NanoVLM](tutorial_nano-vlm.md) tutorial first to familiarize yourself with vision/language models, and see [Agent Studio](agent_studio.md) for in interactive pipeline editor built from live VLMs.

 This multimodal agent runs a vision-language model on a live camera feed or video stream, repeatedly applying the same prompts to it: